cam-cambridge/Simulation_printAFO/README.md

 ```
 When running the code, a dialog box will appear, asking to select the batch simulation results folder.
 Select the model outputs folder, (e.g. **./Running simulation/Modeloutputs**), the excel file will be stored in the selected folder (e.g. **./Running simulation/Modeloutputs**).

-**Tips:** The four parts of codes are disabled, which can be enabled by remove the """ symbols before and after the code.
-The four parts of codes can also be run one by one by removing the """ symbols before and after each code.
+**Tips:** The four parts of codes are disabled, which can be enabled by remove the """ symbols before and after the codes.
+The four parts of codes can also be run one by one by removing the """ symbols before and after each part of the codes.